Developer Guide

 PDFBox converts a fill-able PDF template into an Acroform.
 Each fill-able field of the Acroform (PDField) can be identified with

-a field name and PDField can be filled by calling PDField#setValue(value)
+a field name and PDField can be filled by calling PDField#setValue(value).

 Given below is a walk-through of the exporting to pdf mechanism.